IceHacks/pls-bot/README.md

 I'm not going to tell you how to get the token as I wish you not to use this.
 If you use and find your token just know this doesn't record or store your token on any server.

+Installation instructions come after I find out how to build for multiple OSes lol

 IceHacks.